theya/US_census/us_census.md

 ##
 ```

-The accuracy does not look bad with 94%.
+The accuracy does not look bad but the Kappa metric could be better.

 ### Variables importance